RishikaReddy6/ChartBOT/README.md

-# Smart CSV Visualizer MVP
+# ChartBOT - Smart CSV Visualizer MVP

 A simple, interactive web app that turns any CSV into charts just by typing what you need.
 Powered by Google Gemini for natural-language parsing and Plotly for beautiful, interactive visuals.